Nischal-Newar/Nischal-Newar/README.md

 </h4>

 <p>
- I think a lot, a better developer & designer and enthusiastic learner.
+ I think a lot, a better developer, designer and enthusiastic learner.
 </p>

 ### 🤝 Connect with me: